 You may be surprised now that you realize your TikTok revenue is taxable.
 However, there are TikTok accounting strategies that can make your tax bill substantially lower.

-TikTok stars, unlike YouTube stars, do not get paid from advertisements.
-Still, creators can earn anything from $100 to $1 million per post when gifts from fans, endorsements, merchandise, and other revenue are included.
+TikTok stars, unlike YouTube or other social influencers, do not get paid for advertisements.
+Still, creators can earn a considerable amount per post when gifts from fans, endorsements, merchandise, and other forms of revenue are taken into account.

-For example, you can deduct expenses related to your content creation.
-This includes the Internet, software, and applications used.
+When it comes to deductions, you can claim for expenses related to your content creation.
+This includes the internet, software, and filming or camera applications used.
 You can even deduct a portion of your rent or mortgage if a part of your home is specifically designed for business.
-Photography equipment, charitable events, commissioned work, and travel expenses can also be deducted.
+Photography equipment, charitable events, commissioned work, and travel expenses can also be deducted, but it is important to understand the deductibles and the apportionment thereof, especially if the expenses, for example, your cellphone, are used for both business and personal reasons.

 Simply send the form to your email to calculate your business tax deductions

-- Active Improvement: If you are taking steps to improve your TikTok account to earn more money, you are treating things like a business.
+- Active Improvement: If you are taking steps to improve your TikTok account to earn more money, you are treating things like a business and you would be required to log tax information with the IRS.

-- Financial Dependence: If you rely on the money made from TikTok to live and pay bills, it is less of a hobby and more of a business.
+- Financial Dependence: If you rely on the money made from TikTok to live and pay bills, it is a business.

 - Financial Intent: If you take active steps to make money from your TikTok account, it is a business.